G10van1/CardFlagIdentifier/README.md

 ## Licença

 Este projeto está sob a licença MIT.
-Para mais detalhes, consulte o arquivo `LICENSE`.